Full Privacy Notice

 Browse the Services section of this website for detailed clinical information.

-Information about the services delivered is available from the About us section of this website.
+Information about the services delivered is available from the 'Contact Us' section of this website.

-A Privacy Notice is a statement by DHU to patients, service users, visitors, carers, the public, and staff, that describes how the Company collect, use, retain and disclose personal information which it holds.
+A Privacy Notice is a statement by DHU to patients, service users, visitors, carers, the public, and staff, that describes how the we collect, use, retain and disclose personal information which we hold.

 DHU recognises the importance of protecting personal and confidential information in all that it does and takes care to meet its legal and regulatory duties.

-This notice is one of the ways in which the Company can demonstrate its commitment to the DHU values and being transparent and open, and commitment to the values of Honesty, Respect, Empathy and Ambition.
+This notice is one of the ways in which the Company can demonstrate its commitment to the DHU values and being transparent and open in relation to its activities.